stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 If you life is like my life, the strategies you used to succeed in high school will not be sufficient for success in college.
 If we liken the experience of learning in high school to a drink from a water fountain, then college is like trying to [drink from a firehose](https://www.youtube.com/watch?v=AuU7SDdngy4).

 In college you will encounter a great deal of reading; most of these texts will be quite demanding and complicated.
 You will be asked to engage these texts critically and to challenge the thinking and conclusions that you find there.
 You will also have to retain an extraordinary amount of information and recall it later, or preserve it in some accessible way so that you may make use of it for study or your own writing.
-To thrive in this challenging environment you will need things that I cannot teach you—things like curiosity, desire, patience, openness.
+To thrive in this challenging environment you will need a number of things that I cannot teach you—things like curiosity, desire, patience, openness.
 However, there are two tools that I can help you with that will take you very far:

-- A formal procedure for the annotation of texts.
+1. A formal procedure for the annotation of texts.
-- A rigorous approach to taking and preserving notes.
+2. A rigorous approach to taking and preserving notes.

+We will practice these vital skills this term as we encounter our course readings.

 ---

+--->
 ## Typical Weekly Workflow

 Here is a list of the typical assignments and activities that we will do each week:

 1. Before we meet to discuss a reading as a class, each of you should carefully read and critically engage the text on your own---interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.
+What do *you* see?
+What do *you* think?

 2. As you read, I ask that you [annotate](/resources/open-handbook/chapter-1/) the text---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself. <span class="highlight">***Note***: this requires that you print out the text before you begin reading it.</span> Bring this annotated copy of the reading with you to class to help you engage in the group discussion and analysis.

 3. After making your annotations, take [critical notes](/resources/open-handbook/chapter-2/) on the text in your [field notebook](/resources/project-grain-elevator/field-notes/).
 These notes will be valuable to you later, when you write your essays (and perhaps further off in the future).
 Bring your field notebook(s) to every class meeting.

-Here are longer description of these three activities:
+Here are longer, more detailed, descriptions of these three activities:

 ### 1. Annotating Texts

 Rather than use a laptop or tablet to read our course readings, *I ask that you print them out and annotate them as part of your preparations for class*.
 Annotation refers to the process of marking up a text by adding your own words and symbols to the document itself.
 There is no right or wrong way to mark up a text, but you should develop a system that you are comfortable with and try to stick with it.
-These are flags to draw the attention of your future self to certain important features of a text at some later time.
+These annotations are flags to draw the attention of your future self to certain important features of a text at some later time.
 One objective during annotation is to notice a text's structure by flagging its key components---the `thesis,` argumentative `claims,` and pieces of `evidence.` As we try to understand these structural components of a piece of writing, we should also be evaluating and interrogating it.
 We can use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.
 This work serves two purposes: first, it helps you maintain a critical focus as you read; second, it helps you later if the text must be used for study or your own writing.
 If you plan on being successful in college, the ability to rigorously annotate texts is perhaps the most helpful and important skill you can develop.

 {{< hint note >}}
-<span style="color: var(--in-class)"><i class="fa-solid fa-star"></i></span> | Further advice and caveats about annotation may be found in the ["Annotation and Critical Reading"](/resources/open-handbook/chapter-1/) chapter of the *Open Handbook*.
+<span style="color: var(--due)"><i class="fa-solid fa-star"></i></span> | Further advice and caveats about annotation may be found in the ["Annotation and Critical Reading"](/resources/open-handbook/chapter-1/) chapter of the *Open Handbook*.
 {{< /hint >}}

 ---

 ### 2. Critical Reading Notes

 After annotating a text, create an entry in your field notebook for composing critical notes.
 [Recent research](https://sites.udel.edu/victorp/files/2010/11/Psychological-Science-2014-Mueller-0956797614524581-1u0h0yu.pdf) reveals that [taking notes by hand](https://www.scientificamerican.com/article/a-learning-secret-don-t-take-notes-with-a-laptop/) results in a significant boost to attention, [brain activity](https://doi.org/10.3389/fpsyg.2023.1219945 ), learning, and recall.
-Experiments show that students who take notes by hand are more successful than students who take notes on computers.
+In short, experiments show that students who take notes by hand are more successful than students who do so on computers.

 I'd like you to give this a try; you may later decide to memorialize these notes in electronic form, either by retyping or scanning to .pdf.
 Take *detailed* notes on each of our course texts.
 Since you will write essays about these texts, these notes will be of significant help to you later.
 Your aims here should be to: